Symphony in the Valley to host big band performances in Garfield County

 “Right now we have one student that’s been participating.
 He’s in Roaring Fork High School, taking private lessons in upright string bass,” she said.
 “We have another student at Rifle Middle School who will be moving to Rifle High School next year.
 We’re just getting ready to start her in the program.”

-Symphony in the Valley was established in 1993, and has hosted the gala since the mid 2000s, Thompson said.
+Symphony in the Valley was established in 1993, and has hosted the gala since the mid-2000s, Thompson said.
 The annual events deviate from the classical music sense with its upbeat jazz ensembles and syncopated rhythms.

-“We’ve been doing it for a good 15 years-plus and it’s been really fun and we really enjoy doing this,” Thompson said.
+“We’ve been doing it for a good 15 years-plus, and it’s been really fun and we really enjoy doing this,” Thompson said.
 “Obviously the symphony typically does a lot of classical-style music, and this is our time to do something a little bit different.”

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@postindependent.com